-LAC’s General Legal Aid program provides legal representation free of charge to Cambodia’s poor wherever need arises and resources permit.
-Specialist projects are also housed with the General Legal Aid program.
-LAC has provided free legal representation to Cambodia’s underprivileged since it opened its doors in 1995.
+LAC’s General Legal Aid Program provides legal representation free of charge to Cambodia’s indigent population wherever need arises and resources permit.
+Specialist projects are also housed within the program.
+This program has been the core of LAC’s activities since its establishment in 1995.

-- Ensure underprivileged have access to justice by providing quality legal aid services including advocacy, and by identifying and raising issues of access to justice for all.
+- Ensure the underprivileged have access to justice by providing quality legal aid services including advocacy, and by identifying and raising issues of access to justice for all on the national platform.

-- Promote human rights and the rule of law by educating communities, training law enforcement officers and those involved in court and legal administration as to legal and judicial procedures.
+- Promote human rights and the rule of law by training law enforcement officers and those involved in court and legal administration on legal and judicial procedures.

-- Improve the Cambodian legal system by advocacy and empowering the underprivileged to enable them to exercise their rights
+- Improve the Cambodian legal system through advocacy and empowerment of the underprivileged to enable them to exercise their rights.

-First, LAC will provide free, quality legal representation and consultation to detained parties.
-LAC staff will assess the needs of each client and provide representation when necessary during litigation, appeals of unlawful pre-trial detention procedures, and appeals of erroneous decisions and unlawful detention conditions.
+- LAC provides free, quality legal representation and consultation to detained parties.
+LAC staff assesses the needs of each client and provides representation when necessary for litigation, appeals of unlawful pre-trial detention procedures, and appeals of erroneous decisions and unlawful detention conditions.

-Secondly, LAC will advocate for reforms to the appeals process and court system.
-Given the current deficiencies in the appeals process LAC will seek to stimulate changes to ensure that all parties have a fair opportunity to appeal decisions.
+- LAC advocates for reforms to the appeals process and court system.
+Given the current deficiencies in the appeals process, LAC seeks to stimulate changes to ensure that all parties have a fair opportunity to appeal decisions.

 - LAC interviews detained parties, thereby effectively uncovering unlawful detention procedures and excessive detentions that clients may otherwise suffer without the resources to challenge.

 - LAC helps unlawfully detained parties to appeal their sentences, advocating for the release of those who have been excessively detained through the relevant court procedures.